CorentinKervadec/OptiPrompt/README.md

 You can find the details of the function parameters at the beginning of the exp_units.py file (starting at line 24).
 But here are the main arguments:

-Choose which prompt type you want to add in the experiment by adding/removing these options (if you want to extract shared or typical prompt, I recommend to only use two prompt types):
+Choose which prompt type you want to add in the experiment by adding/removing these options :
 > --optiprompt
 >
 > --autoprompt